 A deep and abiding love of design saw Mark enjoy an extensive career as a product designer in the corporate sector, before moving into the field of education more than a decade and a half ago.
-The talented innovator has since taught Design Technology across a variety of schools in both his native UK and in Beijing, before joining ACG School Jakarta in 2019.
+The talented innovator has since taught design technology across a variety of schools in both his native UK and in Beijing, before joining ACG School Jakarta in 2019.

-Mark’s energetic teaching style, creative flair and ‘no-limits’ approach to design act as a strong motivating factor for his classes, as does his obvious expertise and infectious enthusiasm.
+Mark’s energetic teaching style, creative flair and ‘no-limits’ attitude to design act as a strong motivating factor for his classes, as does his obvious expertise and infectious enthusiasm.
 However, it was an encounter with a student sixteen years ago that defined his teaching career.

 “Using this approach, the student quickly engaged with the project, gaining widespread recognition and high academic achievement awards.
 This experience was not only rewarding but definitively influenced the way I delivered future lessons.
 There is no better feeling than knowing you have made a significant impact upon a young person’s life.